farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 Actions that can be performed using the `external-action-manager` are either **idempotent** or **non-idempotent**.
 An action is idempotent when you want a specific operation to be executed once, no matter how many times the action is triggered.
 For example, the `InitiateModulrPayment` action in `ModulrPaymentActions` is idempotent because you cannot allow a payment with a deduplication ID to initiate twice.

-These actions are triggered during a flow when a node needs to make a HTTP request via the client for the PSP's API.
+These actions are triggered during a flow when a node needs to make an HTTP request via the client for the PSP's API.
 In the case of `MockPaymentRail`, the actions are triggered when a flow needs to make an asynchronous request using `MockRailClient`.
 When an action is being executed during a flow, the flow is check-pointed and serialized to disk.

 The `external-action-manager` module contains three important packages: